 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, each segment of inventory decreased.
-On a sequential-quarter basis, raw materials inventory was the fastest-growing segment, up 1.8%.
+On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 4.6%.
+On a sequential-quarter basis, work-in-progress inventory was also the fastest-growing segment, up 5.3%.
 Steinway Musical Instruments seems to be handling inventory well enough, but the individual segments don't provide a clear signal.
 Steinway Musical Instruments may display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line